12,445 papers · continuously updated · last export: 10 Aug 2026livingmeta.ai

 What changed

-Baseline established — 1,041 papers covered, 6 open contradictions identified.
+Baseline established — 1,041 papers in scope, 50 synthesised, 6 open contradictions identified.

 State of the field